walter-a-jablonowski/marsbase-one/ai.md

       - list on each tab initially sorted by user score descending
       - first tab: "Sub Requirements"
         - basic filter and sorting controls
-        - suggest solution button
+        - suggest solution button (for edit use modal)
         - list of sub requirements
       - second tab: "Solutions" (the items)
         - basic filter and sorting controls
-        - suggest solution button
+        - suggest solution button (for edit use modal)
         - list of items
 - People: show your expertise for mars
   - basic filter and sorting controls, including show people or organisation only and filter by location